Brucknem/old.brucknem.github.io/_posts/2021-02-16-opendrive-parsing.markdown

 # Ongoing work

-I can now interpolate along the reference line to find the a part of the landmarks world positions.
+I can now interpolate along the reference line to find a part of the landmarks world positions.
 I am now working on how to apply the $$t$$-offset of the objects to get the final resulting position in the $$(x, y)$$-plane.

 Afterwards I will implement the calculation of the height of the landmarks to finalize the HD map parsing and querying.